Student Spotlight: High School Student Shoots for his Goals

 “He does right by his family and works hard to get the grades that he does,” said Yahari’s principal Shannon Alward.

-Yahari is set to graduate from Visions in spring of 2020.
+Yahari graduated from Visions in spring of 2020.
 Inspired by his time in the S.T.E.M. program, he plans to go on to U.C.
 Davis and major in business.
 He credits his time at Visions with changing how he looked at school and helping him focus on his schoolwork and personal goals.

 “It was a really cool experience,” Yahari said.
 “The teachers here really help and support you to get you where you want to be.”